Overlooking Fish River Canyon

 Flying over Victoria Falls

-Cross the border this morning in to Zimbabwe and drive down to Victoria Falls, one of the most iconic and best-known sites in all of Africa.
-You will be staying at Sheerwater Explorers Village tonight and the afternoon will be at leisure for you to relax.
-We can of course help book any activities that you would like to do here, including scenic flights, sunset river cruises, bungee jumping, gorge swings or even guided tours of Victoria Falls town.
+Cross the border this morning into Zimbabwe and drive down to Victoria Falls, one of the most iconic and best-known sites in all of Africa.
+You will be staying at a nearby campsite for three nights with hot showers, a swimming pool, a restaurant and a bar.
+We can of course help book any activities that you would like to do here, including scenic flights, sunset river cruises, bungee jumping, gorge swings, or even guided tours of Victoria Falls town.

 After a morning at leisure you will bid farewell to your fellow travellers and be transferred to the airport in good time to catch a flight down to Johannesburg, connecting on to an overnight flight back to London Heathrow.